jaihyunkee/ML_prac/README.md

 ## Getting Started

-Before diving into the projects, make sure you have the necessary prerequisites.
+Before diving into the projects, make sure you have the necessary prerequisites installed on your machine.
 These may include, but are not limited to:

 - Python 3.x
 - NumPy